Gold falls as investors dial back rate cut bets, set for third monthly gain

 On Thursday U.S. President Donald Trump said he had agreed to trim tariffs on China in exchange for Beijing cracking down on illicit fentanyl trade, resuming U.S. soybean purchases and keeping rare earths exports flowing.

-The macro background remains supportive of gold in the medium to long term, with ongoing geopolitical turbulence in Ukraine and the Middle East, and between the U.S. and China, Evangelista added.
+The macro-economic background remains supportive of gold in the medium to long term, with ongoing geopolitical turbulence in Ukraine and the Middle East, and between the U.S. and China, Evangelista added.